-- Some amendments are introduced in personal income tax with effect as from January 1, 2021, aimed at increasing the taxation of the highest incomes both in the general taxable base and in the savings base that taxes income from capital.
+- Some amendments are introduced in personal income tax (PIT) with effect as of 1 January 2021, aimed at increasing the taxation of the highest incomes both in the general taxable base and in the savings base that taxes income from capital.
 In this respect:

 On 23 December 2020, Royal Decree Law (RDL) 35/2020, of 22 December 2020, was published in the Official State Gazette.
 The main measures contained in the Law were the following:

-- Reductions are increased in 2020 and 2021 in the objective evaluation method in personal income tax and for the fee accrued by current operations under the simplified VAT regime –
+- Reductions are increased in 2020 and 2021 in the objective evaluation method in PIT and for the fee accrued by current operations under the simplified value-added tax (VAT) regime.

-- The term is reduced from 6 to 3 months for the amounts owed by the tenants to be considered a doubtful balance for landlords (natural persons) in FY 2020 and 2021
+- The term is reduced from six to three months for the amounts owed by the tenants to be considered a doubtful balance for landlords (natural persons) in FY 2020 and 2021.

-- The wording of the exemption provided for in-kind employment income for the company canteen service is modified to make it applicable also to cases remote work –
+- The wording of the exemption provided for in-kind employment income for the company canteen service is modified to make it applicable also to cases of remote work.

-- For Fy 2020 and 2021 the term for the deductibility of losses due to impairment of credits derived from bad debts for SMEs and the self-employed is reduced from 6 to 3 months
+- For FY 2020 and 2021, the term for the deductibility of losses due to impairment of credits derived from bad debts for small ena medium-sized enterprises (SMEs) and the self-employed is reduced from six to three months.

 - A VAT rate of 0% is established until 31 December 2022 for intra-community supplies, imports, and acquisitions of vaccines and health products for the in vitro diagnosis of SARS-CoV and for the provision of transport, storage, and distribution services related to them.